KSPModStewards/SCANsat/CONTRIBUTING.md

 # Future work, bugs, caveats, etc

 I do not currently know how to compile the KSPedia bundles, and it looks like there are some missing image files.

-The `SCANsat.Unity` project needs to be included in the Unity project, so it cannot depend on KSP's Assembly-CSharp like KSPBuildTools does by default.
-This is why it needs special configuration steps (and now that I think about it, it's probably not automatically getting copied to the GameData folder).
-We may need to modify KSPBuildTools to support this better: https://github.com/KSPModdingLibs/KSPBuildTools/issues/44

 The Unity project in general is a bit of a mess.
 There are a lot of assetbundles defined but I have no idea what they're for.
 They don't seem to be used by the mod.